Join me in the cold, dark, life-sustaining NE Pacific Ocean to discover the great beauty, mystery and fragility hidden there.

 North Pacific Right Whale catches from 1785 to 1913 in the eastern North Pacific from the records of American whale ships.
 Photo by Environment and Climate Change Canada’s species at risk registry (via National Observer article at this link).

-Coverage of the June 2018 sighting:
+June 2018 sighting:

 Sources: